-CENP 2320 Windows 2000 Network Infrastructure
+CENP 2610 Network Infrastructure

-This course covers the topics necessary for students to be able to deliver secure and reliable networking services to organizations utilizing Microsoft Windows 2000.
-Working via lessons and hands-on labs, students learn how to install, manage, and troubleshoot the network protocols and services utilized in the Windows 2000 operating system.
-Prerequisites: CGSP 2210 and CENP 2306.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+This course covers the topics necessary for students to be able to deliver secure and reliable networking services to organizations utilizing Microsoft network operating systems.
+Working via lessons and hands on labs, students learn how to install, manage, and troubleshoot the network protocols and services utilized in the network operating system.
+Prerequisite: CENP 1620.
+Lecture hours: 30.
+Lab hours: 20.